The connection between oral and silent reading fluency

 - Targeted instruction – Reading solutions with embedded assessments can help identify each student’s strengths and weaknesses.
 This data should inform fluency, comprehension, vocabulary, confidence, and interest.
 With greater access to student data, educators have insight into where students are and what they need to grow further.

-Reading Plus offers a silent reading assessment (InSight), which is used to screen students, identify individual instructional needs, place students within the program, and evaluate their progress over time.
+Reading Plus offers a silent reading assessment (InSight), which is used to screen students, identify individual instructional needs, place students within the programme, and evaluate their progress over time.
 The InSight assessment measures reading motivation, vocabulary knowledge, comprehension, and reading rate.

 Structured practice